Opioid Crisis Update: Expanding Buprenorphine Access and Harm Reduction Strategies

 Quick answer: Fentanyl test strips allow people who use drugs to detect the presence of fentanyl in their supply, enabling informed decisions that can prevent fatal overdoses.
 Combined with supervised consumption sites, syringe service programs, and medication-assisted treatment, harm reduction strategies save thousands of lives annually.

 Fentanyl test strips (FTS) are inexpensive immunoassay-based tools that can detect the presence of fentanyl and many fentanyl analogs in drug samples.
 Originally designed for urine drug testing, they have been repurposed as a harm reduction tool by dissolving a small amount of a drug in water and testing for fentanyl contamination.
-Research published in the International Journal of Drug Policy found that people who use FTS and receive a positive result are five times more likely to adopt risk-reduction behaviors, including using less of the substance, doing a tester shot, having naloxone nearby, or using with someone present.
+Research by Peiper et al., published in the International Journal of Drug Policy in 2019, found that people who use FTS and receive a positive result are significantly more likely to adopt risk-reduction behaviors, including using less of the substance, doing a tester shot, having naloxone nearby, or using with someone present.

 The broader harm reduction framework encompasses a range of evidence-based interventions designed to reduce the negative consequences of drug use without requiring abstinence as a precondition for receiving support.
 Syringe service programs (SSPs), which provide sterile injection equipment and safe disposal, have been shown to reduce HIV transmission among people who inject drugs by approximately 50% and serve as critical access points for referrals to treatment, housing, and social services.
 The harm reduction approach is endorsed by the WHO, SAMHSA, the National Academy of Sciences, and the American Medical Association as an essential component of the public health response to the opioid crisis.